FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 <a id="formal-values" />

-### 1.2.2 Formal Values
+### 1.2.2 Original, Normalized, and Standardized Values
-A property may be identified as a "formal value".
-The *formal value* supplies a formal interpretation of a value that has been supplied by a user:

-1. If the value has been reformatted for the purpose of easier processing (e.g. for display purposes), it is said to be "normalized".
-2. If the value has been resolved to a discrete, machine-identifiable value based on a specific standard, it is said to be "standardized".
+When a property is identified as an "original value", the value of the property is interpreted as the literal value supplied by a user.
+If a property is identified as a "normalized value", the value of the property is assumed to be formally formatted, either by a user or by the application, for the purpose of easier processing, such as for display purposes.
+When a property has been identified as a "standardized value", the value of the property resolves a discrete, machine-identifiable value based on a specific standard.

 ### 1.2.3 Keywords

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14,